Are you looking to find out how long it takes to build muscle and lose fat?

 - what you do during the period of inactivity

-In general, the younger you are, the more muscle you have, and the longer you have been training, the slower your muscle loss will be.
+In general, the younger you are, the more muscle you have.
+If you have been training for a long period of time, the muscle loss will occur slower.

-Unfortunately, we also lose muscle as we age – at approximately 3-8% every 10 years after the age of 30.
+Unfortunately, we also lose muscle as we age – approximately 3-8% of muscle mass is lost every 10 years after the age of 30.
 This is a process known as muscle atrophy.

 A 30 Minute Workout Routine For Busy Professionals